maljabouri/LFG-FE/README.md

 Users should be able to sign up and make an account

-Users should be able to set preferences for who they can match with (tank/healer/dps/faction)
+Users should be able to set preferences for who they can match with (tank/healer/dps/server)

-Users should be able customize my profile (bio/dp)
+Users should be able customize profile (bio/dp)

 Users should be able to view other peoples ranks (m+ score/raid progress)